Granny Annexe Caravan Act – Everything You Need to Know

 What have granny annexes and the Caravan Act got to do with each other?
 If you’re in the early stages of buying a granny annexe it’s likely that you will have heard references to ‘the caravan act’ and you might be wondering how the Caravan Act comes into play.

-In this post, we explain what the Caravan Act is, how it’s relevant to annexe buyers, why iHus use a dual approach to gaining planning permission, and The Caravan Act design specifications.
+In this post, we explain what the Caravan Act is, how it’s relevant to annexe buyers, why iHus use a dual approach to gaining planning permission for the Classic range, and The Caravan Act design specifications.
+Please note, for our 3632 range, the builds are covered with Caravan Act alone.

 What is the Caravan Act?